-Making a Shirley Temple drink takes about 1 minute!
+Making a Shirley Temple drink is a breeze and takes about one minute!
 You start by filling a tall glass halfway with ice.
-Then pour the grenadine over the ice and finish up by adding the Sprite.
+Then pour the grenadine over the ice and finish up by adding the lemon lime soda (typically Sprite or 7UP).
 Oh and don’t forget to garnish with maraschino cherries too!

 History of the Shirley Temple Drink:

-This famous non-alcoholic drink was named after the famous child actress-Shirley Temple.
-In the 1930s, a bartender created this drink for her so she could feel grown up and special when she attended parties and dined with adults.
-It is still a popular drink order today.
+Shirley Temples are named after the famous child actress Shirley Temple, who was a popular Hollywood star in the 1930s.
+A bartender created this bubbly drink for her so she could feel grown up and special when she attended parties and dined with adults.
+And it's still a popular drink order today!

-Shirley Temples are a pink, fizzy mocktail that is sweet and always in style.
-This is a great drink to make year-round.
-You can make just one drink, several, or you can make a big batch to serve at a party.
+Shirley Temples are a pink, fizzy mocktail that are sweet and always in style.
+They are a great drink to make year-round.
+You can make just one drink, several, or you can make a big batch to serve at a party or wedding.

 Ingredients in a Shirley Temple:

-- Ice: This is calculated in, you plan on it melting some to help balance out the sweetness of the syrup + soda.
+- Ice: This is calculated in, you plan on it melting some to help balance out the sweetness of the syrup and soda.

 - Soda Pop: you can use any lemon lime or ginger ale soda that you like or a combination of the two